MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/20-generative-ai-travel-demo.md

     >**Note**: You may be prompted to continue with your **Work** or  **Personal** account.
 Select **Personal** and sign in.

-> Consider the following ways you can improve the response a generative AI assistant provides:
+1. Consider the following ways you can improve responses from generative AI:
-> - Start with a specific goal for what you want the assistant to do
+    - Start with a specific goal for what you want the assistant to do
-> - Iterate based on previous prompts and responses to refine the result
+    - Iterate based on previous prompts and responses to refine the result
-> - Provide a source to ground the response in a specific scope of information
+    - Provide a source to ground the response in a specific scope of information
-> - Add context to maximize response appropriateness and relevance
+    - Add context to maximize response appropriateness and relevance
-> - Set clear expectations for the response
+    - Set clear expectations for the response

-1. Let's start with a specific goal.
-In the chat box at the bottom of the Copilot pane, enter following the prompt:
+1. Let's try generating a resonse from Microsoft Copilot using a prompt with a specific goal.
+In the chat box at the bottom of the Copilot pane, enter the following prompt:

     ```prompt
     I'm planning a trip to Paris in September.
 Can you help me?